Can Jews Eat Potatoes During Passover? Exploring Tradition and Guidelines

 To keep potatoes fresh during Passover, follow these tips:

-• Store them in a cool, dark, and well-ventilated space, such as a pantry or cellar.
+• Keep them in a cool, dark, and well-ventilated area, like a pantry or cellar.

 • Avoid storing them in the refrigerator, as the cold can turn their starch into sugar, affecting their texture and taste.